Herbert Plumer, 1st Viscount Plumer: First World War

-In November 1917 Plumer, who in August had been made colonel of the York and Lancaster Regiment, was given command of the Italian Expeditionary Force sent to the Italian Front after the disaster at Caporetto.
-Early in 1918, Plumer was sought by David Lloyd George for the position of Chief of the Imperial General Staff as a replacement for General Sir William Robertson: he declined the position.
+In November Plumer, who in August had been made colonel of the York and Lancaster Regiment, gave up control of the Second Army when he was given command of the Italian Expeditionary Force, which ultimately grew into a force of five British divisions withdrawn from the West, sent to the Italian Front after the disaster at Caporetto.

+Early in 1918, Plumer was sought by Prime Minister David Lloyd George for the position of Chief of the Imperial General Staff as a replacement for General Sir William Robertson: he declined the position.